boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 ###  Co-Managed CE

 A co-managed CE is orchestrated by both the customer and the provider.
-In this case, the Customer and Provider usually have control on distinct device configuration perimeters (e.g., the customer is responsible for the LAN interfaces, while the Provider is responsible for the WAN interfaces (including routing/forwarding policies)).
+In this case, the customer and provider usually have control on distinct device configuration perimeters (e.g., the customer is responsible for the LAN interfaces, while the provider is responsible for the WAN interfaces (including routing/forwarding policies)).
 Considering the generic model, a co-managed CE has both PE and CE functions and there is no strict AC connection, although we may consider that the AC stitching logic happens internally within the device.
 The provider manages the AC between the CE and the PE.

 [comment]: <> (??? need discussion on this particular + add link/ref with framework ???)